 Be sure to obtain the report of your examination in order to search for any inaccuracies reported by the examiner.
 You will want to know these discrepancies in order to present them at your hearing or to report them to the VA.
 This way, if the exam was inaccurate, you can request another one.

 In order to grab a copy of your report, complete the form on VA.gov’s website.
 And to learn about how to have a successful P&T exam, watch the video below.

-This is especially important in regards to mental health issues like PTSD, bipolar disorder, or depression because it is much harder to objectively quantify their symptoms.
+This may be especially important in regards to mental health issues like PTSD, bipolar disorder, or depression because it is much harder to objectively quantify their symptoms.

 5. If all else fails, APPEAL